Leticia E. Afuang: Affiliated organizations

 Continuing to advocate for sustainability, she became one of the founding members of the Mindoro Biodiversity Conservation Foundation (MBCF), Biodiversity Conservation Society of the Philippines (BCSP, but formally known as the Wildlife Conservation Society of the Philippines), Polillo Island Biodiversity Conservation Foundation, and Herpwatch Philippines.
 Afuang has previously served as founding president, but is now the vice president of MBCF.
-From 2001-2002, she was also the project manager of the National Biodiversity Conservation Priority Setting Program.
+From 2001 to 2002, she was also the project manager of the National Biodiversity Conservation Priority Setting Program.
 This program has provided the foundation for a variety of conservation funding initiatives.
 Currently, she is the chairperson of the Program Management Committee on MS in Wildlife Studies and the vice chair of the Reptiles and Amphibians Technical Working Group subcommittee for the Philippine Red List of Threatened Committee for Wild Fauna as appointed by the Biodiversity Management Bureau (BMB) of the Department of Environment and Natural Resources.
 Afuang is also a member of the International Union for Conservation of Nature (IUCN) Species specialist group for the Philippine amphibians and reptiles.